22 MIN READ

 They are made to experience the sensation of being subhuman in subtle ways.
 I recall an incident – I had gone to the well to fetch water early in the morning.
 When the others saw my water pot, they moved their water pots away.
-For a long time I didn’t have a comprehension of why they moved their pots away.
+For a long time, I didn’t comprehend why they moved their pots away.
 Perhaps my mother didn’t understand it either, but, even if she may have had little comprehension of the caste implications, according to my father, she had a strong sense of dignity.

 Father used to say, ‘After she was humiliated while trying to fetch water from the well, your mother always went to the River Rapti to fetch water, even if it were at midnight.’
 I don’t remember what mother did for borrowing or lending goods with the neighbors.
 I don’t remember if she shared food or shelter with the villagers.
 But I have barely any recollection of having eaten at the homes of our neighbors.
 I would be hungry, of course, but I would rarely admit to being hungry because whereas I could tolerate hunger, I couldn’t tolerate humiliation.
 I was human, but in every moment I was obligated to keep proving my humanity to others.

 Caste is as bewildering as it is easy to understand.
 Perhaps it is because the caste system is the most complex and layered organization.
-For the common Nepali the caste system is something instituted by the gods, and defiance of this tradition bars their passage into the heavens in the afterlife.
-But, in The Caste System and Class Struggle in Nepal Ahuti says, ‘Five thousand years ago, fair-skinned Aryas from Europe entered what is today Iran.
-In the Indian Subcontinent there were people of the Austro-Dravidian origin with black, red and yellow skins.
+For the common Nepali, the caste system is something instituted by the gods, and defiance of this tradition bars their passage into the heavens in the afterlife.
+But, in The Caste System and Class Struggle in Nepal, Ahuti says, "Five thousand years ago, fair-skinned Aryas from Europe entered what is today Iran.
+In the Indian subcontinent, there were people of Austro-Dravidian origin with black, red, and yellow skin.
 The indigenous people who were defeated in war were enslaved while the victorious Aryas became the slave-owners.
 Thus, the age of slavery began in India.
-The skin of the victorious Arya was fair while that of the vanquished was black, red or yellow.
-Therefore, the victorious Aryas started discriminating on the basis of race and skin-color.
-In the beginning, the word varna denoted color, whereas now it denotes race.’
+The skin of the victorious Arya was fair while that of the vanquished was black, red, or yellow.
+Therefore, the victorious Aryas started discriminating on the basis of race and skin color.
+In the beginning, the word varna denoted color, whereas now it denotes race."

 The practice of criminalization of Dalits and other minorities in the neighboring country of India is terrifying.